azizsigar/Node.js-Cohort48-aziz/week1/MAKEME.md

 ## **5. PROJECT: HackYourTemperature I**

 > In this part of the assignments you'll be setting up the basis of your project: `HackYourTemperature`.
-Inside the folder `assignments`, create a new folder called `hackyourtemperature`.
+Inside the folder `homework`, create a new folder called `hackyourtemperature`.
 You'll add to it every week.

 In this module you'll be building the simplest of API's, starting from scratch.